translate/virtaal/docs/tips.rst

 locale of your system.
 For Windows, this is done in the Control Center under the Regional Settings, for example.

+.. versionchanged:: 0.7

-Since Virtaal 0.7, you can specify a language for the interface different to the language of the system.
+You can specify a language for the interface that is different from the language of the system.
 To do this, first ensure that Virtaal is closed entirely.
 Then open the file virtaal.ini and edit the setting "uilang" close to the top of the file under [language] heading.
 Note that native window dialogs only work when this is not set, or set to the system's language.